Careers - PhD programmes

 Research and studying period abroad: how to obtain the economic support

-To obtain the increase, BEFORE DEPARTING, you must submit your request for travel authorization abroad for study and research purposes by accessing InfoStud and following the instructions on the platform.
+To obtain the increase, BEFORE DEPARTURE you must submit your travel authorization request for study or research abroad by accessing InfoStud and following the instructions on the platform: the Coordinator will then validate your request.

-The scholarship increase for stays abroad can be granted to PhD students until the end of the scholarship period and, for PhD students without a scholarship starting from the 38th cycle, for the entire three-year period.
-The increase is not available for the period between the completion of the three-year program (or any extended period) and the date of the final thesis defense.
+The scholarship increase for trips abroad can be granted to PhD candidates until the end of the scholarship period and, for PhD candidates without a scholarship from the 38th cycle onwards, for the entire three-year period.
+The increase is not granted for the period between the conclusion of the three-year course— or its extension — and the date of the final thesis defense.

-The financial support mentioned above is compatible and cumulative with other scholarships awarded by national and foreign institutions that support the PhD student’s activity abroad, as well as with funding from the MUR Youth Fund.
+The financial support mentioned above is compatible and cumulative with other scholarships granted by national and international institutions that support integrating PhD activities with stays abroad, as well as with funding from the MUR Youth Fund.

 Enrolment in PhD Programmes